 I understand that Christians will receive their resurrection bodies at the rapture.
 Does this include the Old Testament saints?
 For unbelievers, is it after the 1,000 year kingdom?
 At what point in time will believers who die during the seven year Tribulation be resurrected?

-When someone dies now, their soul departs for either heaven or hell (later the lake of Fire) and their body remains here.
+Our primary question is, “Are the Old Testament saints resurrected at the rapture?”
+However, this study will show there are five major resurrections taught in the Bible.
+But first, it is important to understand that when someone dies now, their spirit departs for either heaven or hell (later the lake of Fire) and will remain there forever.
 When Christians die, their spirits meet the Lord in heaven.

 When non-Christians die, their spirits go to hell and will eventually go into the Lake of Fire which burns forever (Revelation 20:13-15).
 Jesus told us in Matthew 25:46 that everyone lives forever.
 The only question is where will you live?